-Usually people new to the condition might feel that it should be treated gently at first, with a light touch.
-They might believe that it’s wrong to wallop the person with a drug hammer if all we see is mild early signs.
-This has been believed for the past 60 years.
-But, over the past 10 to 15 years, many experts have gradually come to believe the opposite.
-If we could see it sooner, earlier when it first starts, and then hit it hard with medicine and other help, we could have much less long-lasting schizophrenia.
-And, with what schizophrenia might still be around, those people would be much less sick.
-These experts have further come to believe that too often the early signs are seen too late.
-And when they finally are seen, these early symptoms are treated with such a light touch for such a short time, it helps only for a short time if at all.
-Doing it this way won’t stop schizophrenia.
+Usually people who don’t know about schizophrenia and don’t understand it believe that it should be treated gently at first, with a light touch.
+They might believe that it’s wrong to wallop the person with a medication hammer and a lot of therapy if all we can see is mild early signs of psychosis.
+This start low, go slow path has been a standard method for the past 60 years.
+But over the past 15 years many experts have gradually learned that exactly the opposite is true.
+If we could see schizophrenia sooner, earlier, when it first starts, and then hit it hard with just the right medication and therapies, we could have much less long-lasting schizophrenia.

-Okay, Then, So, How Long Does He Have to Take the Medicine?
+A Reader Asks: Okay, Then, So, How Long Do I Have to Take This Medication?

 This news is both good and bad.
-The good news is that, after trying several and going through all the usual fits and starts to find just the right one, you likely will find a one that works well for you.
-This would be a medicine that you can take, it works, and you have only a few side effects.
+The good news is that, after trying several medications and going through all the usual fits and starts to find just the right one, you likely will find a one that works well for you.
+This would be a medication that you can take, it works, and you have only a few side effects.
 The further good news is that, once you have done this hard work and found the just-right-for-you medication, it will likely remain effective for you for a long time.
-The part some people might think is bad news is that, once you find this good-fit medicine, it probably should never be stopped.
-It’s a lifelong help, like insulin for a diabetic or a cholesterol-lowering medication for high cholesterol.
+The part that some people might think is bad news is that, once you find this good-fit medication, it probably should never be stopped.
+It’s a lifelong help, like insulin for a diabetic.
+Or blood pressure medicine for a person with high blood pressure.
+Or a cholesterol-lowering medication for someone with high cholesterol.

-Today there are many medicines in many forms to treat schizophrenia with success.
-This wide variety gives doctors and people with the condition more choices and a better chance for success.
-Much of the special skill of treating the condition involves finding that best match of a medicine for the person.
-With so many choices one is more likely to find the right one, and might even find that right one quicker.
-There are newer medicines, of course, and older medicines.
+Today there are many medications in many forms and formulations to treat schizophrenia successfully.
+This wide variety gives doctors and people with the condition more choices and a better chance to find that good-fit medication.
+Much of the special medical skill of treating the schizophrenia involves finding that best match medication.
+With so many choices, one is more likely to find the right one, and might even find that right one quicker.
+There are newer medications, of course, and older medications.
 Some of the older drugs are better in some situations than the newer ones.
-One example is clozapine.
-(The old, original brand name was Clozaril.)
-Many doctors think clozapine works the best for “positive” symptoms when nothing else has helped. (“Positive” symptoms means one has lost touch with reality, like hallucinations, delusions, really odd thoughts, or acting poorly organized.)
+One example is clozapine (Clozaril®).
+Many doctors think clozapine works the best for “positive” symptoms when nothing else has helped. (“Positive” symptoms are things like losing touch with reality, hallucinations, delusions, really odd thoughts, or acting poorly organized.)

-The Medicine for the Person – A Near Unique Match
+The Medication for the Person – A Near Unique Match

 Sometimes it’s easy to treat schizophrenia, sometimes not.
-There is no “one-size-fits-all”, one medicine that works best for everyone.
-To find the best medicine for a person takes time and work, trial-and-error.
+There’s no “one-size-fits-all”, one medication that works best for everyone.
+To find the best medication for a person takes time and work, trial-and-error.
 At times it can be hard, for both the individual and for his/her doctor.
-While it’s true that any of the medicines work better than no medicine, some work better than others for a specific person.
+While it’s true that any of the medications work better than no medication, some work better than others for a specific person.
 And beyond working well, considering the side effects are important to find the best fit.
 For a specific person likely one or only a few of the many good drugs will work well and the rest will not be good, either because they don’t work or because they have bad side effects.

 At Times a Person’s Schizophrenia is Not Easy to Treat

-Schizophrenia is a physical illness.
-It’s mainly a physical brain illness.
-It physical just like diabetes or high blood pressure.
-Just as really bad diabetes or way too high blood pressure is harder for a doctor to treat, a really bad psychosis can be hard for the doctor to find the right medicine in the right amount.
-So, sometimes the first medicine tried works for right now but is not the best one to take for a long time.
+Schizophrenia is a medical condition, a physical illness.
+It’s mainly a physical brain disorder though it does affect other body systems.
+It’s physical just as diabetes and high blood pressure are physical.
+Just as really bad diabetes or way too high blood pressure is harder for a doctor to treat, a really bad psychosis can make it hard for the doctor to find the right medication in the right amount.
+So sometimes the first medication tried works for right now but is not the best one to take for a long time.

 One Person’s Side Effect can be Another Person’s Help

-A good doctor can find a drug with side effects that are actually a help.
-For example, if you feel upset and anxious all day and can’t sleep at night, a drug with side effects of calming and sleepiness might help you feel calmer during the day and be sleepy at bedtime.
-But, if you’re tired, sleepy, and feel lazy all day, a medicine that gives you energy during the day might be helpful.
+A good doctor can find a medicine with side effects that might actually help.
+For example, if you feel upset and anxious all day and can’t sleep at night, a drug with side effects of calming and sleepiness might help you feel calmer during the day and then become sleepy at bedtime.
+On the other hand, if you’re tired, sleepy, and feel lazy all day, a medication that gives you energy during the day might be helpful.

-There are medicines that are well known to have calming side effects, for example, quetiapine (Seroquel), olanzapine (Zyprexa), or chlorpromazine.
-Additional medications in the list at the bottom of the page might help.
+There are medications that are well known to have calming side effects, for example, quetiapine (Seroquel®), olanzapine (Zyprexa®), or chlorpromazine.
+There are more medications in the list at the bottom of the page.

 What Works for Her Might Not Work for You

-But the trial-and-error is there because any one medicine can feel different to different people.
-For one person, as an example, aripiprazole might give him a good sense of energy.
-For another person it might cause upset and nervousness.
-The person might need to stop the aripiprazole because he can’t stand this side effect.
+The trial-and-error testing phase is always needed because any one medication can feel remarkably different to different people.
+For one person, as an example, aripiprazole might give him a good sense of vigor and energy.
+For another person it might cause upset, anxiety, and nervousness, and he might need to stop the aripiprazole because he can’t stand this side effects.

-There is a “go-to” drug for schizophrenia that some special doctors can give you when nothing else puts your mind right.
+There’s an almost unique “go-to” drug for schizophrenia.
+Only a few special doctors are permitted to prescribe it.
+It might set your mind right when nothing else works.
 It’s clozapine.
-Many experts think it works better than any other drug for the “positive” symptoms.
+The old trade name was Clozaril®.
+Many experts think it works better than any other drug for the “positive” symptoms of schizophrenia.
 Sadly, nothing is perfect.
 Clozapine has one rare but really bad side effect that needs to be caught early or it could kill you.
-So, before a doctor will give it to you he/she needs to do blood tests to look at the white blood cell count.
-Then, as you’re taking it, you’ll need to have more blood tests now and then to make sure you’re okay.
+So, before a doctor will give it to you he/she needs to do blood tests to look at your white blood cell count.
+Then, as you’re taking it, you’ll need to have more blood tests now and then to make sure you’re still okay.
 (If you’re one of our paid subscribers, see our specific page on Clozapine.)

 But Remember there is No “One-Size-Fits-All”